jeff-adkisson/swe-3643-spring-2024/project/README.md

 ### Final Video Presentation

+Your completed project will include a 5-to-8 minute video presentation.

+Your video will demonstrate:

+-  starting your application from the command line and using it from a web browser, and

-Your completed project will include a 5 to 8 minute video presentation that demonstrates your running application, executing your unit tests and playwright tests from a terminal/command line, and demonstrating 100% code coverage from your IDE.
+-  executing your unit tests and playwright tests from a terminal/command line, and

+-  showing 100% code coverage from your IDE.

 Your presentation can be hosted on a public link at YouTube or Vimeo or you can check in the video file to your team GitHub repository.

 Avoid producing a terrible, dull, hard to understand video.
-I have to watch dozens of these, so have pity.
+I must watch dozens of these, so have pity.

 Put some effort into this to make it organized, succinct, and interesting.
 Consider writing a script and perhaps use a PowerPoint presentation to frame each section of your video.
 Every semester someone does a video that just blows me away.
-It's a good skill to develop because it really helps you showcase your work and promote yourself.
+This is a good skill to develop; it helps you showcase your work and promote yourself.

 ### Submission Schedule